-One Pot French Onion Pasta (Updated Version!)
+One Pot French Onion Pasta (Updated Recipe)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Recipe Ingredients
+Key Ingredients

 See the recipe card below for the complete list of ingredients with exact quantities.

-One Pot French Onion Pasta (Step-by-Step Instructions)
+How to Make One Pot French Onion Pasta

-See the recipe card below for the full list of instructions.
+See the recipe card below for full instructions and exact amounts.

-One Pot French Onion Pasta (Updated Version)
+One Pot French Onion Pasta (Updated Recipe)

 Equipment